 Days at camp are spent almost entirely outside, with a community of between 10-25 children aged 8-18 (session-dependent), and a crew of 10-15 staff and mentors aged 16-80.
 Together, we engage in play, work, skill-building, and activities designed to connect us to nature, each other, and ourselves.
 We learn to listen closely to the birds.
 We stalk the deer at the pond.
 We create art from found objects.
 We run wild through the woods.
 We shed some of the busy-ness of modern life and remember how to make our own fun.

 We also care for the needs of our place and community, taking responsibility for ourselves and our shared experience.
 We cook meals, clean up after them, tend the garden, feed the animals, buck hay, haul firewood, and engage in conservation projects on the land.
 We learn to listen to each other, speak our truth with kindness, and create the kind of community we want to live in.

 And we simply enjoy life on the ranch.
 Campers sleep in the beautiful new bunkhouse or under the stars.
 Our wholesome, delicious meals are cooked from scratch, and most of our produce is from Ekone's own garden.
 We take a break from screens, mirrors, makeup, competition, and drama.
 We swim in the pond, swing on the rope swings, catch frogs, and build forts.

-For more on each of our programs, please visit the Session Schedule!
+For more information about each of our programs, please visit the Session Schedule page!